justinjiajia/cloud_security/labs/lab_6.md

 - [AWS::IAM::Policy](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-resource-iam-policy.html) for specifying the PolicyDocument and Groups properties of the *DevelopersS3Policy* resource;

-- [AWS::IAM::User] for specifying the *Groups* property of the *DeveloperOne* resource.
+- [AWS::IAM::User](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-resource-iam-user.html) for specifying the *Groups* property of the *DeveloperOne* resource.

-Additionally, note that the arn of a resource can be retrieved via its `Arn` attribute.
+Additionally, note that the arn of a resource can be retrieved via its `Arn` attribute (`GetAtt`).

 <br>